 Australia’s future workforce will need skills and knowledge to equip them for the technology-driven careers that are emerging or yet to be developed.
 To ensure Australia remains innovative and globally competitive, we need to continue to support and develop our STEM capabilities.

-The plan will identify the barriers and enablers that affect women’s participation, retention and success in all areas of the STEM sector, at every level of education, to all levels and stages of careers in academia, government, industry and private enterprise.
+The plan identified the barriers and enablers that affect women’s participation, retention and success in all areas of the STEM sector, at every level of education, to all levels and stages of careers in academia, government, industry and private enterprise.